mbastiani/SimpleCrypto/README.md

 ## Setup

-If you want to use dependency injection, you need register the crypto service with the service collection (generally in _Startup.cs_ file):
+If you want to use dependency injection, you need register the crypto service in the service collection (generally in _Startup.cs_ file):

 ```c#
 using Mbs.SimpleCrypto.Services;